ledpup/ClimateExplorer/blog/_posts/2022-11-11-info-boxes.markdown

 date: 2022-11-11 06:39:00 +1100
 categories: meta
 ---
-There are three info boxes that explain a few of the temperature-related concepts presented in the web application.
+When you use the ClimateExplorer application, you may see three info boxes that explain a few of the temperature-related concepts presented in the web application.
 They are:

 - Warming index
 - Heating score